 for all $q \in \bP (\mathcal R_{A,\bk}) \cap \bT^{n-1}$.
 Since $\dim X_A=\dim X_A^*$, equality holds in the last equation.

-$(ii) \Rightarrow (iv)$: Let $p_0 \in \bP (\mathcal R_{A,\bk})\cap \bT^{n-1}$ be such that $\bP (\mathcal R_{A,\bk})\subset \overline{\mathcal{O}(p_0)}$.
+$(2) \Rightarrow (4)$: Let $p_0 \in \bP (\mathcal R_{A,\bk})\cap \bT^{n-1}$ be such that $\bP (\mathcal R_{A,\bk})\subset \overline{\mathcal{O}(p_0)}$.
 If $q\in \bP (\mathcal R_{A,\bk})\cap \bT^{n-1}$, then $q\in \overline{\mathcal{O}(p_0)}\cap \bT^{n-1}=\cO(p_0)$.
 Then, ${\mathcal O}(q) = {\mathcal O}(p_0)$ and the result follows. \end{proof}

-The equivalence between (i) and (v) in Theorem \ref{teoeqauto} implies that as soon as an the dual of an equivariantly embedded projective toric variety of the form $X_A$ has the same dimension of the variety, there exists a linear isomorphism between them.
+The equivalence between $(1)$ and $(5)$ in Theorem \ref{teoeqauto} implies that as soon as the dual of an equivariantly embedded projective toric variety of the form $X_A$ has the same dimension of the variety, there exists a linear isomorphism between them.

 \begin{theorem} Let $A\subset \cX(T)$ be a configuration of weights which is non pyramidal.
 Then $X_A$ is self-dual if and only if $\dim X_A=\dim X_A^*$.

 \end{theorem}